Optimal Control of thermally noisy quantum gates in a multilevel system: Introduction

-The rest of this work is structured as follows: Section~\ref{sec:EOM} presents the open system model, including the noise mechanisms and the thermodynamically consistent central equation.
-Section \ref{sec:OCT} describes the OCT equations and the control model architecture.
-Section~\ref{sec:results} presents numerical simulations of optimized gate operations and evaluates the performance of control strategies.
+The rest of this work is structured as follows: Section~\ref{sec:EOM} presents the open-system model, including the noise mechanisms and the thermodynamically consistent central equation.
+Section~\ref{sec:OCT} describes the OCT equations and the control-model architecture.
+Section~\ref{sec:results} presents numerical simulations of optimized gate operations and evaluates the performance of control strategies, including a logical-subspace-resolved analysis of ancilla-assisted mitigation.
 In Section~\ref{sec:discussion}, we interpret the results in the context of quantum thermodynamics and fault tolerance.
 Section~\ref{sec:conclus} summarizes the results and points out directions for future work.